 - A claim against conveyancing solicitors who failed to recognise the impact of a flying freehold when acting in the purchase of a property.

-Isabel accepts instructions in relation to all aspects of real property matters, including co-ownership disputes, claims concerning trusts of land and proprietary estoppel.
-She has been instructed in contentious and non-contentious matters involving questions of Land Registration, adverse possession, trespass, easements and restrictive covenants.
+Isabel accepts instructions in relation to all real property matters, including co-ownership disputes, claims concerning trusts of land and proprietary estoppel.
+She has been instructed in various matters involving questions of Land Registration, adverse possession, trespass, boundaries, easements and restrictive covenants.
 Isabel is also frequently instructed by and against banks, institutional lenders and finance companies to advise, draft pleadings and appear as an advocate in disputes concerning mortgages and charges.
-In 2016 Isabel appeared as sole counsel for the third defendant in Geoffrey John Wilkinson & Others v JS Property Holdings & Others EWHC 1242 (Ch), a one-week trial concerning limitation, trusts, tracing and proprietary estoppel.
-Her current and recent instructions include:
+Her current and recent instructions as sole counsel include: